Calypstic/MultiSpecialtyHospital/README.md

 NOTE: The code is written in python along with SQL integration

-The code solves the problem given in the pdf using data integration and pipeline life cycle along with TDD. the phases in the code are marked using comments
+The code solves the problem given in the pdf using data integration and pipeline life cycle along with TDD.
+The phases in the code are marked using comments

 1. Creation phase
 2. Data capture